shanptom/RStudioAI/readme.md

 - Google AI for the Gemini API
 - R community for the excellent HTTP and JSON libraries
-- Contributors and users who help improve this tool

 ## Support 💬